All Rights reserved

 23 Celebrities Who Lost Their Battle With AIDS

-Four decades on, HIV remains a frightening reality.
-While many are living long and healthy lives with the disease, AIDS-related diseases felled 1.2 million people in 2014.
+Decades after the epidemic of the 1980s, HIV remains a somber reality.
 Once thought to only affect certain people, HIV and AIDS do not discriminate when it comes to income, race, or sexuality.
 The stories of the following 23 individuals taught many that lesson, and many of these celebrities made it their mission to inform as many as possible about HIV's universal threat.